OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 ~~~~
 {: #REQ-SNAPSHOT-YANG-2 title="The proposal 2 for historical snapshots"}

-The option with file reference is currently proposed in the YANG module.
+The proposal 1 with file reference is currently implemented in the YANG module.

 ## REQ-POTENTIAL: Potential new network topology